 This is my first article in four months.
 Although that may not sound like a long time, to a blogger it’s an eternity.
-I have taken a much needed writing sabbatical in order to rest and get re-energized.
+I have taken a much-needed writing sabbatical in order to rest and get re-energized.
 Unfortunately, neither has happened.
 The last year or so have proven to take a huge toll on my heart and mind.
-Over the last five years I have seen our culture become increasingly disunified.
-In the same time span I have seen the church become more divided.
+Over the last five years, I have seen our culture become increasingly disunified.
+In the same time span, I have seen the church become more divided.
 And it doesn’t seem to be getting better anytime soon.
 My strength has withered and my perseverance seems to be at its end.
-Whether or not this will be my last article I do not know – only the lord does.
+Whether or not this will be the last article I do not know – only the lord does.

 What I do know is that I want to take this time to thank all of my readers.
 Those of you who have consistently followed and interacted with the articles have been a huge blessing to me.
 I blog because of you.
 It is my hope that my writing challenged the status quo, encouraged the believer; and held the Church accountable.

 Give a blogger a hug…

 Of those in the blogging world, I have come to know over the years many of them write because they love God and care deeply for His people.
 With that said, being a blogger is perhaps one of the most difficult ministries to serve in.
 It’s not for the faint of heart.
 You have to be able to take a punch or two or three or twenty, without losing your footing.